A Randomized Greedy Algorithm for Near-Optimal Sensor Scheduling in Large-Scale Sensor Networks: Proposed Formulation Based on Weak Submodularity

+Evidently, since $\P_{t|t-1}$ is known, given the value of $f(S)$ one can easily infer the corresponding MSE of linear estimator using subset $S$ of sensors selected at time $t$.
+Then, we can express the optimization problem in \ref{eq:sensor1} as

+We now argue that \ref{eq:sensor} is indeed an instance of the general combinatorial problem \ref{eq:fmax}.
 By defining $X = [n]$ and $\mathcal{I} = \{S \subset X| |S|=k\}$, it is easy to see that $\mathcal{M}=(X,\mathcal{I})$ is a matroid.
-Let $f(S)$ denote the objective function of \ref{eq:sensor}, i.e., inverse of the estimator's mean-square error.
-Proposition \oldref{p:mono} below states that $f(S)$ is monotone and proposes a recursive scheme to efficiently compute the marginal gain of querying a sensor. \begin{proposition} \textit{$f(S)$ is a monotonically increasing set function, $f(\emptyset)=0$, and
+In Proposition \oldref{p:mono} below we characterize important properties of $f(S)$ and develop a recursive scheme to efficiently compute the marginal gain of querying a sensor.
+The formula for the marginal gain of $f(S)$ is also of interest in our subsequent analysis of its weak submodularity properties. \begin{proposition} \textit{Let $f(S) = \mathrm{Tr}\left(\P_{t|t-1}-\F_S^{-1}\right)$.
+Then, $f(S)$ is a monotonically increasing set function, $f(\emptyset)=0$, and